marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/GCP.md

 ## Execution

-To deploy your OCP cluster to GCP, run the build.sh script from the /data/daffy/ocp directory
+To deploy your OCP cluster to GCP, run the build.sh script from the /data/daffy/ocp directory:

 ```console
 /data/daffy/ocp/build.sh <ENVIRONMENT_NAME>